Information for Students

 What part-time jobs are recommended for Gerontology majors and minors?

 Gerontology majors, particularly those who plan to become nursing home administrators, may want to consider becoming CNAs.
-CNA training is available at Hawkeye Community College.
+CNA training is available at Hawkeye Community College in Waterloo.
 In addition, there are often opportunities in areas such as dietary at nursing homes.
 Students may also want to pursue employment through home health care agencies.
 Often home health care agencies offer opportunities to help older adults with light housekeeping and errands, in addition to providing companionship.

 What volunteer opportunities are recommended for Gerontology majors and minors?